donpedro/tap-ts-starter/README.md

 # tap-ts-starter #

-This is a [Singer](https://singer.io) tap built with TypeScript/javascript that runs in Node and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md).
+This is a [Singer](https://singer.io) tap built with TypeScript/javascript that runs in Node and produces JSON-formatted data following the [Singer spec](https://github.com/singer-io/getting-started/blob/master/SPEC.md), and most of the spec is reflected in [tap-types.ts](./src/tap-types.ts).

 This tap:
 - Scans a local folder, treating the files it finds there as emails (MIME), parsing them into JSON with [Nodemailer.Mailparser](https://nodemailer.com/extras/mailparser/)
 - Outputs a schema along with the resulting json for each file

 This tap is also meant as a template to be forked for other uses.
 It separates the scanning of a resource collection (e.g. a folder) and the parsing of the individual resources (e.g. MIME files) into separate modules for easy drop-in replacement.
-A scanner module is included (scan-dir.ts for scanning local folders) and a parser module (parse-mime.ts for parsing emails).
+A scanner module is included ([scan-dir.ts](./src/scan-dir.ts) for scanning local folders) and a parser module ([parse-mime.ts](./src/parse-mime.ts) for parsing emails) is included as well.

 This code path is documented [here](dist/docs-tap/index.html) (or [here](../docs-tap/index.html)).